vanton/saved/filenames-in-shell.md

   while read file ; do cat "$file" ; done ) > ../collection
 ```

 Wrong.
 This works if a pathname has spaces in the middle, but it won’t work correctly if the pathname begins or ends with whitespace (they will get chopped off).
 Also, if a pathname includes “`\`”, it’ll get corrupted; in particular, if it ends in “`\`”, it will be combined with the next pathname (trashing both).
-In general, using “`read`” in shell without the “`-r`” option is usually a mistake, and in many cases you should set `IFS=""` just before the read.
+In general, using “`read`” in shell without the “`-r`” option is usually a mistake, and in many cases you should set `IFS=""` just before the `read`.

 ---